EngAAlex/MultiDynNos/README.md

 # Usage

-Building the software will produce, in the **target** folder, several files.
+Building the software will produce, in the **target** folder of the repository, several files.
 The build that contains the software, its dependencies, and its data is **multidynnos-1.0.0-complete.jar**.
 To show a quick help description, please run the following command:

 ```
-$ java -jar /path/to/multidynnos-1.0.0-complete.jar
+$ java -jar /path/to/target/multidynnos-1.0.0-complete.jar
 ```

+Once compiled, the jar file can be moved and run anywhere on the system.

 ## Small Metric script